 STEP 2:

-Applying for a Montana Tribal College Scholar Grant?
+Applying for a Tribal Scholar Grant?

-What you need to know: 2023-2024 Grant Cycle
+What you need to know: 2025-2026 Grant Cycle

-Applicants notified: Within 3-5 weeks after application. *Only a select number of applicants will be chosen as grant recipients.
+*Only a select number of applicants will be chosen as grant recipients.
 All applicants will be contacted in regards to your application status whether you have been chosen as a recipient or not.

 Preparing your application